-- 1. Complete a minimum of 45 graduate hours, which include six (6) credit hours of practicum hours.
+1. Complete a minimum of 45 graduate hours, which include six (6) credit hours of practicum hours.

+a) Basic Core Courses 12 hours

+PSY 602 Biological Basis of Behavior

+PSY 605 Personality and Social Psychology

+PSY 634 Developmental Psychology

+PSY 635 Learning and Cognition

+b) Applied Core Courses.
+9 hours

+PSY 601 Psychology of Autism, Intellectual, and

+Neurodevelopmental Disabilities

+PSY 615 Child/Adolescent Psychopathology

+PSY 650 Foundations of School

+Psychology: History, Ethics,

+and Legal issues

+ses24 hours

+PSY 600 Practicum (minimum of six (6)

+hours) Specific practica (e.g., A, B, or C)

+are required concurrently with

+certain courses as indicated in the

+course descriptions.

-PSY 600A is a stand alone practicum for first year, first semester students in the school psychology option.
+d alone practicum for first year, first semester

+ool psychology option.

 PSY 604 Behavioral Assessment and Intervention

-PSY 606 Psychoeducational Assessment: Intelligence, Ability, and Achievement Testing in School Psychology
+PSY 606 Psychoeducational Assessment:

+Intelligence, Ability,

+and Achievement Testing

+in School Psychology

-PSY 616 Psychoeducational Assessment: Diagnosis of Learning and Behavior Disorders
+PSY 616 Psychoeducational Assessment: Diagnosis

+of Learning and Behavior Disorders

-PSY 646 Advanced Topics in Child and Adolescent Assessment and Diagnosis
+PSY 646 Advanced Topics in Child and Adolescent

+Assessment and Diagnosis

-PSY 649 Psychological Consultation in Schools and Agencies PSY 674 Academic Assessment and Intervention: Literacy
+PSY 649 Psychological Consultation in Schools

+and Agencies

+PSY 674 Academic Assessment

+and Intervention: Literacy

 - 2. Achieve a 3.0 cumulative grade point average in all graduate studies applicable to the student's particular program and a 3.0 overall grade point average for all graduate courses.
-(See exceptions under "Time Limit" and "Repeating Courses"). - Satisfactorily complete all other requirements for graduate students, as previously outlined. - 4.
+(See exceptions under "Time Limit" and "Repeating Courses"). - 3.
+Satisfactorily complete all other requirements for graduate students, as previously outlined. - 4.
 Make application for graduation at the beginning of the semester in which the last course(s) will be taken.

-SPECIALIST IN SCHOOL PSYCHOLOGY

-REQUIREMENTS FOR SPECIALIST IN SCHOOL PSYCHOLOGY DEGREE
+SPECIALIST IN SCHOOL PSYCHOLOGY REQUIREMENTS FOR SPECIALIST IN SCHOOL PSYCHOLOGY DEGREE

-Coordinator of School Psychology: Dr. Crystal Hill-Chapman To receive a Specialist Degree in School Psychology from FMU, a student must fulfill the following requirements:
+Coordinator of School Psychology: Dr. Crystal Hill-Chapman

+To receive a Specialist Degree in School Psychology from FMU, a student must fulfill the following requirements:

-Complete the MSAP (School Psychology Option) from FMU, or possess a documented master's degree in school psychology or closely related field from another university, and be accepted as a SSP degree seeking student in school psychology.
-Complete the following group of courses, practica, and internship.
+1. Complete the MSAP (School Psychology Option) from FMU, or possess a documented master's degree in school psychology or

+- closely related field from another university, and be accepted as a SSP degree seeking student in school psychology. - Complete the following group of courses, practica, and internship.
 NOTE: Students with master's degrees from programs other than Francis Marion University's Master of Science in Applied Psychology in School Psychology who are accepted into the SSP program will have additional coursework or practica to be completed.